NanoSprout – Smart media use in the digital age

 Student surveys

-A survey with 44 elementary students was conducted to better understand their attitudes and behaviors towards technology.
+I conducted a survey with 44 elementary students to better understand their attitudes and behaviors towards technology.
+Their responses helped shape NanoSprout’s tone and features—supporting healthy habits, respecting kids’ independence, and encouraging collaboration over control.

 Findings from survey data: